RichardWhiteIO/SRDFA_Reporter/README.md

 - `SRUNILOCATION` is the IP:Port of where Unisphere is located.
 Example: 10.20.30.40:8443
 - `SRUSER` is the username for Unisphere
 - `SRPASS` is the password for Unisphere
+- `SRLOGGINGLEVEL` is an optional setting for overriding the default logging level (WARNING)
+  - Acceptable values: DEBUG, INFO, WARNING, and CRITICAL.

 > The syntax for setting the environmental variables in Windows is `set SRUSER=smc` in the command prompt.
 For Mac/Linux you use `export SRUSER=smc` in the terminal window.